Flat Fee Landlord

 Why does it matter if my property manager is local?

 Local expertise matters in property management more than most industries.
-Rent pricing requires real-time knowledge of what's actually renting in your specific neighborhood — not national averages.
+Rent pricing requires real-time knowledge of what is actually renting in your specific neighborhood, not national averages.
 Vendor relationships mean faster maintenance response at better prices.
 Court familiarity means eviction filings are done correctly the first time.
 A remote or generalist manager working from national data and generic procedures consistently underperforms a specialist who knows your market.

 What is a vendor network in property management?